Sunday, July 14, 2024

 Meeting a Dear Friend While Traveling Abroad, Egeria, It.
 Per.
 1.23.2-3

 Egeria was a Christian woman from Spain who lived during the 4th century CE.
-Her narrative of her pilgrimage is an important document, as it shows rare insight into the lives of women during that time period.
-She was not only able to travel to visit holy sites in Constantinople, Jerusalem, and other holy places, she was also literate and able to write of her experiences.
-Furthermore, this passage shows her meeting a friend, a woman named Marthana, who has a leadership position in the local nunnery.
+The narrative of her pilgrimage is an important document, as it shows rare insight into the lives of women during that time period.
+She was not only able to travel to visit holy sites in Constantinople, Jerusalem, and other holy places, she was alsoliterate and able to write of her experiences to the women in her social circle, who were presumably also literate.

 No comments: